Wants to Meet Up

 2) Countless things in Alaska, including the pulsing sights *and sound* of the aurora borealis, huge icebergs calving off glaciers, falling in love, the coming of morning in Lynn Canal, the sun rising *and* setting over Devil's Thumb on summer solstice, and 13 humpback whales engaged in cooperative bubblenet feeding.

-3) That CouchSurfing works; that it works both as a way of finding a place to crash, and also as an optimistic philosophy that if you bring people together to have fun and see what each has in common, you can build a great, new community.
+3) Learned that CouchSurfing works; that it works both as a way of finding a place to crash, and also as an optimistic philosophy that if you bring people together to have fun and see what each has in common, you can build a great, new community.

 Teach, Learn, Share